Third siege of Gibraltar: Fall and capture of Gibraltar

 It was not until June that Alfonso was able to put a relief force into the field.
-His senior advisers had argued against staging a relief expedition on the grounds that it would mean fighting both Granada and Fes, which they saw as too much of a risky venture.
-After eight days of arguments in Seville, Alfonso got his way and was able to persuade his rebellious vassal Juan Manuel, Prince of Villena to support him against the Moors.
-He marched his army to Jerez, where they camped by the River Guadalete, four days' march from Gibraltar.
-It was, however, already too late for the defenders.
+His senior advisers had argued against staging a relief expedition because it would mean fighting Granada and Fes, which they saw as too risky a venture.
+After eight days of arguments in Seville, Alfonso got his way and was able to persuade his rebellious vassal Juan Manuel, the Prince of Villena, to support him against the Moors.
+He marched his army to Jerez and camped by the Guadalete, four days' march from Gibraltar.
+It was already too late for the defenders.

 The situation in Gibraltar was desperate by mid-June.
-The food had run out and the townspeople and garrison had been reduced to eating their own shields, belts and shoes in an attempt to gain sustenance from the leather from which they were made.
+The food had run out and the townspeople and garrison had been reduced to eating their shields, belts, and shoes to gain sustenance from the leather from which they were made.
 Admiral Jofre attempted to sling bags of flour into the town by firing them over the walls from ship-mounted catapults, but the Moors were able to drive the Castillian ships away.
-The Moors' own catapults had caused severe damage to Gibraltar's defences and the weakened garrison was in no shape to resist further.
+The Moors' catapults had caused severe damage to Gibraltar's defences, and the weakened garrison was in no shape to resist further.

 On 17 June 1333, Vasco Perez surrendered Gibraltar after agreeing to terms with Abd al-Malik.
-It was reported that he had been hoarding a supply of food in his own storerooms, enough for feeding the whole besieged population for five days.
-He had been keeping a number of well-fed Moorish captives in his own house with the apparent intention of ransoming them.
-He fled to North Africa to escape punishment for his failures; as chronicler of the king Alfonso XI wrote, "it was his duty either to deliver the fortress into the hands of his lord, the King, or die in its defence."
+It was reported that he had been hoarding food in his storerooms, enough to feed the whole besieged population for five days.
+He had been keeping several well-fed Moorish captives in his own house with the apparent intention of ransoming them.
+He fled to North Africa to escape punishment for his failures; as a chronicler of Alfonso XI of Castile wrote, "it was his duty either to deliver the fortress into the hands of his lord, the King, or die in its defence."
 He did neither and was condemned by the Castillians as a traitor.
 The other defenders were allowed to leave with honour as a mark of respect for their courage in defending the town for so long.
-The fall of Gibraltar was rapturously received back in Morocco; the Moorish chronicler Ibn Marzuq recorded that while he was studying in Tlemcen, his teacher announced to his class: "Rejoice, community of the faithful, because God has had the goodness to restore Gibraltar to us!"
-According to Ibn Marzuq, the jubilant students burst out into cries of praise, gave thanks and shed tears of joy.
+The fall of Gibraltar was rapturously received back in Morocco; the Moorish chronicler ibn Marzuq recorded that while he was studying in Tlemcen, his teacher announced to his class: "Rejoice, community of the faithful, because God has had the goodness to restore Gibraltar to us!"
+According to ibn Marzuq, the jubilant students burst out into cries of praise, gave thanks and shed tears of joy.